Being a typical British guy, I guess it's easy to be a pessimist. I mean, that's what many of us do best (true story!).

 Unfortunately, the abbey closes to visitors around 3 pm most days, so apologies if you're a late sleeper!

-I'm not sure one can really make a London bucket list without including a stop at the home of Her Majesty, Queen Liz.
+I'm not sure one can really make a London bucket list without including a stop at one of the most famous landmarks in London - the home of Her Majesty, Queen Liz.

 This grand building has been the main home of the British monarchy since Queen Victoria's coronation in 1837.
 Many air raid bombings hit it during the 2nd world war, but it miraculously suffered little damage.